sco-edge/k8s_inference_scheduler/README.md

 Jinwoo Jeong, Seungsu Baek, and Jeongseob Ahn, "Fast and efficient model serving using multi-GPUs with direct-host-access," in _Proc.
 EuroSys 2023_.

+**Knowledge Distillation**

+Geoffrey Hinton, Oriol Vinyals, and Jeff Dean, "Distilling the Lnowledge in a Neural Network," in _Proc.
+NIPS, Deep Learning Workshop, 2014_.